Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Spectral signatures of local transitions

 \subsection{Exceptional point and chirality loss in fixed-point phases}

-Figure 1(b) in the main text highlights a key point: two stationary phases can look essentially identical at the level of the steady state, yet differ in their underlying mean-field dynamics.
+Figure~\ref{fig:1}(b) highlights a key point: two stationary phases can look essentially identical at the level of the steady state, yet differ in their underlying dynamics.
 In both cases, the semiclassical flow features two attractors separated by a saddle, producing a bimodal Wigner function.
-However, the corresponding phase-space flows (see main text Fig.~1(d)) are topologically inequivalent, with signatures in the Jacobian fluctuation spectrum and in the mapping between Liouvillian spectra shown in main text Fig.~1(c), as discussed below.

-In the FP phases associated with the KPO/DPO crossover (cf. phase diagram at Fig.~\ref{fig:chiral_loss}(a)), the chirality-loss transition $3\alpha_2^- \mapsto 3\alpha_2^o$ corresponds to an exceptional point of the Jacobian governing fluctuations around the attractor.
+However, the corresponding phase-space flows [Fig.~\ref{fig:1}(d)] are topologically inequivalent, with signatures in the Jacobian fluctuation spectrum and in the mapping between Liouvillian spectra shown in Fig.~\ref{fig:1}(c).
+Namely, in the FP phases associated with the KPO/2DPO crossover [cf. the phase diagram in Fig.~\ref{fig:S2}(a)], the chirality-loss transition $3\alpha_2^- \mapsto 3\alpha_2^o$ corresponds to an exceptional point of the Jacobian governing fluctuations around the attractor.
 An explicit analysis of the Jacobian eigenvalues as functions of $\kappa_2/U$ and $G/\gamma$, at zero detuning $\Delta=0$, leads to the EP condition in Eq.~\eqref{eq:FocusNodeTransition}, namely

-where the Jacobian eigenspectrum coalesces, as noted in the eigenvalues in Fig.~\ref{fig:chiral_loss}(b) and corresponding eigenvectors (not shown).
+where the Jacobian eigenspectrum coalesces, as noted in the eigenvalues in Fig.~\ref{fig:S2}(b) and corresponding eigenvectors (not shown).
 At this line, the dynamics undergoes a transition from underdamped (finite chirality / symplectic norm) to overdamped (zero chirality) behavior.
-This change is reflected in the oscillating-mode gap of the Liouvillian but does not close the steady-state gap, see Fig.~\ref{fig:chiral_loss}(c).
+This change is reflected in the oscillating-mode gap of the Liouvillian but does not close the steady-state gap; see Fig.~\ref{fig:S2}(c).